 So you’ve decided to do a NEBOSH course and you’re on your journey to becoming a health and safety expert; the next step is to find the right course provider for you.
-How do you decide whom to do your NEBOSH course with?
+How do you decide with whom to do your NEBOSH course?
 Choosing the right training provider is fundamental; a good NEBOSH course provider will dramatically influence not only passing your qualification but also being confident to use your health and safety knowledge back in the workplace.

 Take on board the following pointers and ask these questions to potential course providers so you can compare and review their replies and choose the best one for you.